johanvx/nvim-config-old/README.md

 # Neovim Configuration

-**THIS REPO IS GOING TO BE DELETED SOON, AND A NEW REPO WITH THE SAME NAME WILL BE CREATED.**
+**THIS REPO IS quasi-ARCHIVED, AND A NEW REPO 'nvim-config' WILL BE CREATED.**

+The term 'quasi-archived' here means

+1. that there would still be some updates, but no new plugins,
+2. and that I simply 'read' this repo but do not use it anymore.

 A new repo named 'vim-config' would be created in the distant futrue (which rather means 'I don't even know when').
 The repo 'vim-config' would resemble this repo.